-We are now entering the post-COVID 19 recovery phase, which presents businesses with a lot of difficult decisions about the future.
+We have now entered the post-COVID 19 recovery phase, which presents businesses with a lot of difficult decisions about the future.
 Use the links on this page to access up-to-date information about the range of support on offer to help your business recover from the impact of COVID 19.

 Covid19 recovery checklist for business re-opening